EvgeniyAzarov/Calculator/README.md

 # Calculator

+## Installation
-To run:  fold file  Calculator/app/build/outputs/apk/app-debug.apk to your device and install it.
+Fold file  `Calculator.apk` to your device and install it.